 Our Statement of Faith

-- We believe that, for the salvation of lost and sinful man, repentance of sin and faith in Jesus Christ results in regeneration by the Holy Spirit and that Jesus Christ is the only way of salvation.
-Titus 3:4-7; Luke 24:46-47; Ephesians 2:8-9; John 14:6; Acts 4:12
+4. We believe that all have sinned and fall short of the glory of God, and that for lost and sinful man, repentance of sin and faith in Jesus Christ results in Salvation and that Jesus Christ is the only way of salvation.
+Romans 3:23; Titus 3:4-7; Luke 24:46-47; Ephesians 2:8-9; John 14:6; Acts 4:12

-- We believe in the present ministry of the Holy Spirit whose indwelling enables the Christian to live a godly life.
-Galatians 5:16-18; Romans 8:9
+5. We believe in the present ministry of the Holy Spirit whose regeneration and indwelling enables the Christian to live a godly life and to perform good works.
+Titus 3:3-5; Galatians 5:16-18; Romans 8:9

 Mirror Ministries is the result of several years of learning, research, awareness-raising, prayer, and outreach.
 What began as a ministry through a local church turned into a nation-wide educational experience, an annual hotel outreach, and the beginning of local survivor services.
 We have stepped out in faith time and again, trusting God to catch us and to light the way for the next step.
 We are joyfully anticipating the next leg of this journey!